These are our top Patagonia highlights from the stunning treks in Torres del Paine to seeing Magellanic penguins up close in Chubut.

 Puerto Madryn is one of the most famous places to go to in Latin America for whale watching.
 Between June and December, these 40-ton mammals come here to give birth and look after their newly born calves for a few months before migrating to the colder waters of Antarctica for the rest of the year.

-Check out our article about maximising your chances of spotting killer whales in Peninsula Valdes and in addition, our gay guide to Puerto Madryn for the best places to stay, go out and other things to do in and around the city.
+Check out our article about maximising your chances of spotting Orca whales in Peninsula Valdes and in addition, our gay guide to Puerto Madryn for the best places to stay, go out and other things to do in and around the city.

 To learn more about these extraordinary and highly intelligent mammals, check out the touching and quite harrowing documentary Black Fish:

-The Chubut province of Argentina is home to one of the largest Welsh communities with 20% of its inhabitants having Welsh blood.
+The Chubut province of Argentina is home to one of the largest Welsh communities with 20% of its inhabitants having Welsh genetics.
 This dates back to 1865 when the first Welsh settlers moved here in large waves of emigration, looking for religious freedom.

-And look, as cliche as this may sound, we had to check out the Ty Te Caerdydd in Gaiman, where Princess Diana famously visited back in 1995.
+And look, as cliche as this may sound, we had to check out the Ty Te Caerdydd in Gaiman, which Princess Diana famously visited back in 1995.
 After all, she is a massive queer icon, so if Princess Di had tea here, then so would we!

-- seafood: the Patagonian coast has delicious seafood, particularly the large juicy langostinos (shrimp), calamar (squid) and prawns in Puerto Madryn.
+- seafood: the Patagonian coast has delicious seafood, particularly the large juicy langostinos (shrimp), calamar (squid), and prawns in Puerto Madryn.
 Some of the best seafood restaurants in the city include Nautico Bistro de Mar and En Mis Fuegos.

 - Calafate Pisco Sours: Calafate is a bush that grows in Patagonia and produces a blueberry-like fruit.
 In Chile, this is the star ingredient for the Calafate Pisco Sour cocktail.
 Be careful though, it's strong and very easy to drink!

 - Italian comfort foods: Argentina had a strong influx of emigration from Italy over the last century.
 As such, you will sample some great Italian food here.
-Our favourite Italian gourmet experience was at Don Chiquino in Esquel.
+Our favorite Italian gourmet experience was at Don Chiquino in Esquel.